moggieuk/ERCF-Software-V3/README.md

 <li>No need to do anything custom in your existing macros
 <li>Moonraker update-manager support
 <li>Complete persitance of state and statistics across restarts!
+<li>Reliable servo operation - no more "kickback" problems
+<li>Integrated encoder driver that implements filament measurement and automatic clog detection
 </ul>

 ## Other features: